Right to rent check UK: How to check a tenant’s right to rent

 Determine eligibility: Assess the tenant’s nationality or immigration status.
 UK citizens and individuals with settled or pre-settled status have the right to rent.
 Non-EEA nationals typically need a visa or residence permit.

-Online verification: Utilise the Home Office’s online Right to Rent checking service, which provides real-time immigration status information.
+Online verification: Utilise the Home Office’s online right to rent checking service, which provides real-time immigration status information.
+Tenants provide a share code, which allows you to check their status digitally.

 Manual document checks: Examine original documents such as passports, residence permits, or biometric residence cards.
 Make sure that documents are valid and unaltered.